ptrived/IPProject1/Project1/ReadMe.txt

 	P2P-CI/1.0 200 OK
 	RFC <RFCNum> <RFCTitle> <IP of Peer> <UploadPortNum>

+Note: We have assumed that the rfc file will be present in the current directory where the class files are present.

 - LOOKUP RFC <RFC Num> P2P-CI/1.0
 	Command to lookup the RFC in the server list.
 	It will ask the following information :